glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 Rules can be disabled, for example when writing and testing new rules.

 .. hint:: in general, it is recommended to test the rules well before using them and to make a backup before setting up each new rule.
-On the main form of a rule, a |testrule| button opens an additional window that allows to see all the criteria and results of the rule.
+On the main form of a rule, a *Test* button opens an additional window that allows to see all the criteria and results of the rule.

 The different rules
 -------------------